SGFGOV/medusa-strapi-repo/README.md

-# strapi-medusa-template
+# strapi-medusa-template for Strapi v4

-for Strapi v4
+Bring the power of two awesome open source system together.
+It comes preloaded with the plugins that you need kick start medusa.

 npx create-strapi-app strapi-medusa --template https://github.com/Kyle772/strapi-medusa-template.git
 # 🚀 Getting started with Strapi